cjus/node-neo4j-presentation/presentation/readme.md

 However, graphs didn't start with Euler, his keen contribution was in how to visualize and discuss them in the context of mathematics.

-Today, researchers are also using graphs to understand diverse topics such as biodiversity, terrorist networks, and the spread of global epidemics.
+Today, researchers are using graphs to understand diverse topics such as biodiversity, terrorist networks, and the spread of global epidemics.

 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.

 <img src="aids.png" width="500"/>